 Institute of Notre Dame is a private high school in Baltimore.
-The principal of Institute of Notre Dame is Dr. Mary Funke/Ann Seeley, whose e-mail is firstname.lastname@example.org.
-350 children attend Institute of Notre Dame and identify primarily as White, non-Hispanic; Multiracial; and Hispanic.
-The ratio of students to teachers at Institute of Notre Dame is 12:1.
+The principal of Institute of Notre Dame is Dr. Mary Funke/Ann Seeley, who can be contacted at email@example.com.
+350 students go to Institute of Notre Dame and identify as White, non-Hispanic; Multiracial; and Hispanic.
+The student to teacher ratio at Institute of Notre Dame is 12:1.
 Paul Laurence Dunbar High School is one of the nearest high schools.

 - Computer arts

 - Video film production